Golda Meir: Labor Minister (1949–1956)

 Ben-Gurion initially offered Meir the position of "deputy prime minister", which she rejected.
 She found the title and responsibilities vague, and disliked the idea of needing to coordinate with so many government departments.

 Instead, she took the role of Labor Minister, which she held from 10 March 1949 to 19 June 1956.
 Meir enjoyed this role much more than her previous, calling it her "seven beautiful years".
 In particular, she enjoyed the ability to act quickly and with little friction from others.
 She was also one of the most powerful Israeli politicians at the time.

 The main source of friction in the role was funding, especially to deal with the millions of immigrants arriving in the new state.
 In October 1950, Meir announced in Washington a three-year-plan for Israel's development and stated a price tag of $15 billion over the next 15 years.
 The Israeli government managed to secure a loan from the United States government and American Jews that secured 40% of the budget.
-The newly-created Israel Bonds only provided a small amount, although years later they would contribute billions to the Israeli economy.
+The newly created Israel Bonds only provided a small amount, although years later they would contribute billions to the Israeli economy.

 Meir assisted in building over a hundred ma'abarot (מַעְבָּרוֹת), temporary immigrant camps with crude tin-roofed huts and tents for housing.
 She drew criticism from many new immigrants and contemporary politicians due to this, but responded by pointing to her limited budget and the time needed to construct proper housing.
-In 1953, she assisted in an effort to eliminite the ma'abarot.
+In 1953, she assisted in an effort to eliminate the ma'abarot.
 By 1956, two-thirds were eliminated, and 120,000 families moved to permanent housing.

 Meir considered herself highly productive during this period.
 She carried out welfare state policies, orchestrated the integration of immigrants into Israel's workforce, and introduced major housing and road construction projects.
 From 1949 to 1956, 200,000 apartments and 30,000 houses were built, large industrial and agricultural developments were initiated, and new hospitals, schools, and roads were built.
 Despite the complaints of her colleagues in the Finance Ministry, Meir worked to establish social security, maternity benefits, work-related accident insurance, benefits to widows and orphans, and even burial costs.

 In 1954, she sided with Ben-Gurion against Pinhas Lavon in the Lavon Affair.

 In the summer of 1955, Meir reluctantly ran for the position of mayor of Tel Aviv on request of her party.
 At the time, mayors were elected by the city council and not directly.
 She lost by the two votes of the religious bloc who withheld their support on the grounds that she was a woman.
 While angered by the sexism she encountered, she was happy to rejoin her colleagues in the cabinet.

 On 3 August 1955, she was again hospitalized after complaining of chest pains, and was diagnosed with arrhythmia.